HLFCode/pibackup/README.md

 **Background**

-Sometimes it is useful to have more than the Raspberry Pi default of two partitions (boot and system)
+Sometimes it is useful to have more than the Raspberry Pi default of two partitions (boot and system).

 A third partition is useful if you want to use a read-only system file system BUT retain a user home space as read-write.